- Disney Dream – Dining and Restaurants

 For quick and easy fast food on the Disney Wonder and Disney Magic, Pinocchio’s Pizzeria, Daisy’s De-Lites, Pete’s Boiler Bites (only on the Disney Magic), and Scoops serve pizza and hot dogs, burgers, chicken fingers, wraps, ice cream, fresh fruit, etc. at various times each day.
 Eye Scream Treats typically has four flavors of soft serve ice cream.
 There is also a beverage station offering milk, water, soft drinks, lemonade, tea, and coffee (Joffrey’s brand) on deck 9 aft that is available most of the time each day.

 Cabanas is a casual restaurant that serves fresh food favorites.
 You have the option of eating indoors or outdoors on the pool deck.
 Cabanas is a buffet that also serves a few made-to-order food choices for breakfast and lunch.
-At dinner, the linen napkins and table cloths come out, and guests who’d like a more casual atmosphere can order some of their favorite items from the main dining rooms along with a variety of other items.
+On select evenings during dinner, the linen napkins and tablecloths come out, and guests who’d like a more casual atmosphere can order some of their favorite items from the main dining rooms along with a variety of other items.
 This restaurant is most easily accessible from the aft elevators.

-Named for Walt Disney’s early childhood hometown in Missouri, Marceline Market is a stylish food hall inspired by popular marketplaces around the world.
-Here, guests will find 10 food stalls with a café-style beverage bar in the center.
-Both indoor and outdoor seating with breathtaking ocean views all around will be available.
+Named for Walt Disney’s early childhood hometown in Missouri, Marceline Market is a stylish food hall inspired by popular marketplaces worldwide.
+In the center, guests will find 10 food stalls with a café-style beverage bar.
+Both indoor and outdoor seating with breathtaking ocean views will be available.

 Sweet on You (Disney Fantasy)